jordandeklerk/pyloo/README.md

 ### Posterior Approximations

-When working with posterior approximations like the Laplace approximation, you can use `loo_approximate_posterior` to compute LOO-CV.
-This is particularly useful for variational inference or other approximate inference methods:
+When working with posterior approximations, we can use `loo_approximate_posterior` to compute LOO-CV:

 ```python
 import pyloo as pl